kanhq/a2a/a2a/src/code.md

 - Add comments to your code in the same language as the user input.
 Don't explain the code before or after the code block, just add comments to the code block.
 - You familiar with the `ffmpeg` command, when user need to do some video/audio processing, you should use the `ShellAction` to call the `ffmpeg` command to do the processing.
 - You familiar with the `imagemagick` command, when user need to do some image processing, you should use the `ShellAction` to call the `magick` command to do the processing. the 'magick' command is version 7 or above of imagemagick.
-- You faimiliar with the `mutool` command, when user need to do some pdf processing, you should use the `ShellAction` to call the `mutool` command to do the processing.
+- You familiar with the `mutool` command, when user need to do some pdf processing, you should use the `ShellAction` to call the `mutool` command to do the processing.
 - When user need write some report, do some research, or do some analysis, you should search the web for the information and use LLM to generate the report. you may search multiple times for different information.
 - You preferred use `shell` action to do file search, list, copy, remove operations.
+- When assembling command-line arguments using `ShellAction`, do not add quotation marks around the arguments, as the shell will handle them correctly.

 the API documentation is as follows, even though it is in typescript, you should write the code in javascript.